 What can they possibly learn at this age?

-It’s easy to underestimate the brainpower of two to four year-old children.
+It’s easy to underestimate the brainpower of three to six year-old children.
 But consider how accomplished they are on day one of Montessori.

 In a very short time, they have learned to walk, to control their bodies, to understand most of what adults have to say, and to make their own desires known.

 The fact is that young children are consummate explorers, with the daunting task of making order from a new and confusing world.

 Ms. Sandra’s class is a young explorer’s paradise where students teach themselves fine motor skills while familiarizing themselves with the alphabet, conceptualizing volume, understanding the relationships behind numbers, and much more.

 The children start the morning socializing outside, before lining up to go inside at 8:30.
 The class day starts with a few minutes of group time, with a science lesson and sometimes a story.
 During these group lessons, the children learn to listen attentively and respect their fellow students, lessons which will follow them through the rest of their Montessori career and out into the world.

 After this brief group time, the students spend the majority of their time in individual uninterrupted work periods, where they can expand on the day’s lesson with follow-up activities, or explore other learning opportunities that best fire their current personal interests.